syah769/syah769/README.md

 - 🌱 I’m currently learning Flutter, Laravel and the basic of DevOps
 - 📫 How to reach me: Gmail - syahrilashraf769@gmail.com
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I don't remember what I've coded
+- ⚡ Fun fact: I don't remember what I've coded, LOL